-You’ll probably want to go on vacation and take a break from all your hard work.
-But your well-deserved trip doesn’t have to break the bank.
-If you have a decent enough credit score, you may qualify for credit cards that offer significant point bonuses, which can be redeemed for travel costs like flights, hotels, or rental cars.
-Most cards require you to spend a certain amount up front to qualify for a bonus, so double check you’re not taking on unnecessary expenses or carrying a balance if you don’t need to.
+During your fellowship, you’ll probably want to go on vacation and take a well-deserved break.
+But your trip doesn’t have to break the bank.
+Fellows with a decent enough credit score, may qualify for credit cards that offer significant point bonuses, which can be redeemed for travel costs like flights, hotels, or rental cars.
+Some cards may require cardholders to spend a certain amount up front to qualify for a bonus, so double check you’re not taking on unnecessary expenses or carrying a balance if you don’t need to.

 7. Taking Advantage of Income-Based Repayment Plans, Deferment, or Forbearance

-If you have eligible federal loans on which you can’t afford to make payments, the government offers options for delaying or reducing your monthly payment if you meet certain qualifications.
-Income-based repayment plans allow you to tie your monthly payment to what you make, and the balance is generally forgiven after a certain number of years (currently anywhere between 20 to 25 years).
+Income-based repayment plans allow borrowers to tie their monthly payment to what they make, and the balance is generally forgiven after a certain number of years (currently anywhere between 20 to 25 years).

-If you’re looking to go into public health, you can also consider the Public Service Loan Forgiveness program .
-If you work for a qualifying non-profit establishment, you may be able to get your loans forgiven after 10 years of income-based payments.
+Fellows who are interested in pursuing a career in public health may also consider the Public Service Loan Forgiveness program .
+In that program, borrowers who work for a qualifying non-profit establishment, may be able to get their loans forgiven after 10 years of income-based payments.

 8. Trying to Save

-Given your salary, you may not have a ton of extra room in your budget.
-But if you can manage to cut costs enough, you would be smart to start saving as soon as you can.
-If you don’t already have an emergency fund, you can try to put away some money every month until you have three to six months of living expenses saved.
+For example, if you don’t already have an emergency fund, you could try to put away some money every month until you have about three to six months of living expenses saved.

 9. Considering Passive Income

 Examples include renting out your room or car, wrapping your car in ads, or creating an online course.
-You may have to put in some effort up front, but if you can increase your cash flow without working too much, it could be worth it.
+It may require some up front effort, but if you can increase your cash flow without working too much, it could be worth it.